-The Architectural Work of Le Corbusier (UNESCO) World-renowned modernist architecture in Japan
+The Architectural Work of Le Corbusier in Japan (UNESCO) An Outstanding Contribution to the Modern Movement

 See one of Le Corbusier's renowned buildings right in the heart of Tokyo